Wjchou2/PicoDraw/README.md

 ## Draw on any device, link to your computer

-Hosts a webserver that allows you to draw on a phone or any device, which thenn replicates the mouse movements to your computer.
+Hosts a webserver that allows you to draw on a phone or any device, which then replicates the mouse movements to your computer.

 You need a pi pico with wifi with circutpython installed!